shardus/website-docs.shardus.com/pages/docs/quickstart/quickstart.md

 # OR: yarn start
 ```

-Interact with your `index.ts` server:
+Interact with your `index.js` server:

 ```bash
 npm run client